Teffisk/nbs-server/README.md

 ### Decoupling Instructions
 * Enable CORS on back-end routes
+* add a .env file with your JWT secret
 * Delete /* route from app.js
 * In React, use full links instead of relative links in axios calls
 * Consider moving client and server to separate locations